Karpenter vs Cluster Autoscaler: EKS Node Cost Optimization in 2026

 Table of Contents

-EKS node autoscaling is one of the highest-leverage cost optimization decisions for Kubernetes workloads.
-The autoscaler you choose determines how efficiently your cluster converts pending pods into running compute, how aggressively it reclaims idle capacity, and how well it handles Spot instance economics.
+EKS node autoscaling is one of the highest-leverage cost decisions on Kubernetes: how pending pods become compute, how idle capacity is reclaimed, and how Spot is diversified.

 What Cluster Autoscaler Gets Wrong (From a Cost Perspective)